 What should you offer?

 You know better than anyone what your community wants.
-Think of things that would get you to back a project.
-Offer copies of your work in different formats, unique access to your project or product, from digital downloads, limited editions, even engraving a backer's name on your satellite.
+Think of things that would get you to contribute to a campaign.
+Offer copies of your work in different formats, unique access to your campaign or product, from digital downloads, limited editions, even engraving a Contributor's name on your satellite.
 Consider custom work and chances to be a part of the process.

 What should you not offer?

 There are a few things we prohibit, including offering financial returns and reselling items from elsewhere.
 We also ask that you don’t offer rewards in bulk or wholesale quantities.
 If a reward comes in a set or package, no problem — but taking pledges for, say, a fifty-pack of a $200 gadget gets into tricky territory.

 How to price.

 Be fair.
-When people think about backing your project, they’re asking themselves whether your rewards are a good trade for what they’re contributing.
-The most popular pledge on OrbitMuse is $50 — it’s handy to offer something substantial around that level.
+When people think about contributing to your campaign, they’re asking themselves whether your rewards are a good trade for what they’re contributing.
+The most popular pledge on Orbitmuse is $50 — it’s handy to offer something substantial around that level.

 Offer a range of rewards.

-Some backers can spare $100, some $20, some $5.
-Every one of those backers counts.
+Some Contributors can spare $100, some $20, some $5.
+Every one of those contributions counts.
 Make sure there’s something worthwhile at every level.
 You’ll need to produce and deliver every reward, though, so think through each tier and make sure your budget works!

 Once you’ve decided on your rewards, you’ll find plenty of tools and options that let you organize them so they fit your schedule and budget.

 Estimated delivery dates.

-These are your best guesses for when you expect to deliver rewards to backers.
+These are your best guesses for when you expect to deliver rewards to Contributors.
 For each tier, choose a date you’re confident about hitting, and don’t be afraid to give yourself breathing room — it’s definitely better to under-promise and over-deliver.
-For complex projects, it can be useful to stagger the estimated delivery dates for different reward tiers, sending out rewards in batches over a period of time.
+For complex campaigns, it can be useful to stagger the estimated delivery dates for different reward tiers, sending out rewards in batches over a period of time.